tecoevo/tecoevo.github.io/_members/luis-villanueva-hernandez.md

 ## Publications

-Méndez-Alonso, Manuel and Villanueva, Luis Alejandro (accepted).
+Méndez-Alonso, Manuel and Villanueva, Luis Alejandro (2026).
 Overcoming medical scholasticism in New Spain: experience and indigenous knowledge in Arias de Benavides' treatment of syphilis.
-History and Philosophy of the Life Sciences.
+History and Philosophy of the Life Sciences.48 (20). https://doi.org/10.1007/s40656-025-00699-x

 Villanueva, Luis Alejandro and Müller, G. (forthcoming).
 An Evo-Devo Model for the Evolution of Music.
 To appear in Ravignani, A. (ed.).
 The biology of Music: Interdisciplinary insights.
 Oxford University Press.